...

 Jellyfish, with their delicate appearance, harbor some of the ocean’s most potent stingers.
 While most species are harmless to humans, a few, like the box jellyfish, contain venomous tentacles that can deliver stings and, in extreme cases, be life-threatening.

 While fatalities are rare, their stings can cause excruciating pain and severe allergic reactions.
+Box jellyfish are considered the most dangerous animal in the ocean or the deadliest sea creature.

 17. Tiger (50 deaths per year)